Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 There are some important things that you want to remember before you get this or any tattoo.

 - Make sure that you take the time to research your tattoo and know what it represents.
-You don't want to get inked and find out later that your tattoo represents something different from what you first thought.
+You don't want to get inked and find out later that it represents something different from what you first thought.

 - Don't rush to get inked!
 People who rush usually have regrets about their tattoo later on down the road.
 Don't make this mistake.
 If you are having second thoughts or you're not completely sure about your choice, don't do it.
 Rethink your options and wait a few weeks.
 Once you're completely sure, get your tattoo.
 Remember, you are planning to wear this for the rest of your life.